Facebook Analytics is a powerful platform (with a mobile app version) that rivals Google Analytics.

 Click on the green Create Funnel button to create your first funnel.

-In this example we want to see if comments on the Facebook page result in users going to the website and ultimately purchasing so we can set up a simple three-stage funnel:
+In this example, we want to see if likes on the Facebook page posts result in users going to the website and ultimately signing up for a trial.

-For this business 36.9% of people that commented on the Facebook page then went on to view the website and 10.5% of these then purchased, meaning 3.9% of people that commented decided to buy from the site.
+For this business 38.6% of people that liked a Facebook post then went on to view the website and, in turn, 2% of these then started a trial, meaning 0.89% of people that liked a post decided to sign up for a trial on the site.

 At last, we can prove the value of engagement on the Facebook page!